When can I retire? Calculate your best retirement age

 If you don’t have enough credits, you can pay voluntary NI contributions to increase your state pension.

 You can get an idea of how much your state pension is likely to be by requesting a state pension forecast.
-You can also get more if you defer taking your state pension.
+You can also get more money in later life if you defer taking your state pension.

-The current triple lock will see state pension increase by whichever is highest out of:
+The current triple lock will see the state pension increase by whichever is highest out of:

-- Earning growth figures between May to July the previous year;
+Earnings growth figures between May and July the previous year;

 How much income will I get from my private pension?